nmushegian/minicash-wikidocs/pages/consensus.md

 	- there might be issues with congestion, but it does not change which chain wins
 	- no matter how many forks there are starting from what height, there is always one best chain from genesis to present
 	- honest miners will not mine on an 'illegitimate' chain. miners mine on definitely-valid, not possibly-valid (they only mine on a tock they have actually validated the state transition, ie `vult_full`).
 	- in bitcoin, there is nothing special about whether there are 2, 3, or even 4 active head candidates. in any case, the miners just mine on the heaviest one.
-You just need to implement your system so that it can smoothly handle arbitrarily many forks.
-One way is to use pure data structures rather than using 'undo' primitive.
+You  need to implement your system so that it can smoothly handle many forks concurrently.
+One way is to use pure data structures rather than using an 'undo' primitive.
 	- the winning chain is not determined by height but by cumulative work. a shorter bitcoin chain could beat a longer bitcoin chain, because they don't have fixed intervals.
 	- POW is not a race to "first", it is "which has the most work".
-The "winner is first" model comes from a difficulty-based throttle.
+The "winner is first" model comes from a difficulty-based throttle, and it is not accurate.
+If there is a fork, the chain with more work wins, not the one you saw first.
 	- POW would still work even if it was just a stream of [prev, root] with no timestamp, difficulty, or any other parameter, as long as there is an incentive to produce blocks (ie, if there are people paying to transact)
 		- time warping is irrelevant, if you spend your time working on "future" blocks, then your present block will have less expected work
 	- Some pool strategies might appear similar to selfish mining, but selfish mining is irrelevant because it has no impact on the definition of the correct system state.
-Pools are already a quasi-cartel that defers to the most efficient pool unless there is a "mutiny".
-An incentive for a "mutiny" appears when a cartel "leader" attempts double-spends or censorship, simply because it is less profitable from the POV of the protocol.
-Double-spends are targeted and localized.
-Censorship is a sustained expense.
-The schelling point for a mutiny is either 1) a double spend or 2)
 	-
 	-
 	-